If you've ever used a free theme, you know that some are just flat out…

 |Libsyn||$5/month||Medium||Yes||Yes||Yes (A basic one)|

-None of them are a bad choice.
+None of them is a bad choice.
 Try to find the one that has the combination of pricing, user-friendliness, and style that fits you best.

 If you’d like a more in-depth breakdown of podcast hosting options, here’s a review of the best podcast hosting options.